 - Commercial grade chairs have strong seats made of either hardwood or are padded with thick flame-retardant foam and coated in stain-resistant vinyl and other easy-to-maintain fabrics.

 - The weight capacity of commercial vs. residential furniture can vary by up to 150 lbs, with many residential chairs and bar stools topping out at 250 lbs, with commercial grade holding up to 400 lbs.

 - Both wood and metal commercial grade furniture are finished to make the surface more durable and scratch-resistant.

 - The warranty on residential furniture might be anywhere from 30 days to three years, while contract grade products are guaranteed for much longer and sometimes even carry a lifetime warranty.

 Shop Stylish and Durable Contract Grade Furniture

-As one of the industry’s leading commercial grade furniture suppliers, we make it easy to find the contract grade furniture that you need for your business, including a massive selection of restaurant-ready pieces.
-Shop contract grade furniture from Bistro Tables and Bases and enjoy the variety you expect from a commercial furniture superstore, with the prices you can only get when you buy from us.
+An industry leader in commercial grade furniture, Bistro Tables and Bases makes it simple to find the furniture you need for your business, including a large selection of restaurant-ready pieces.
+Shop from our restaurant grade furniture and enjoy the variety of a commercial furniture superstore, with prices you can only get when you buy from us.

-Have a question about contract grade furniture?
-We’re here to help.
-Contact us today for support with selecting and purchasing commercial furniture for your business.
+If you have a question about the difference between contract and residential furniture, contact us today for help with selecting and purchasing the right furniture for your business.